rekalogika/rekalogika.dev/docs/rekapager/10-seek-method.md

 :::note

-To use SQL row values, `QueryBuilderAdapter` requires the `REKAPAGER_ROW_VALUES` DQL function to be registered.
+To use SQL row values, Doctrine ORM `QueryBuilderAdapter` requires the `REKAPAGER_ROW_VALUES` DQL function to be registered.
 Read its [documentation](02-adapters/01-doctrine-orm-querybuilder.md) for more information.